 You might quibble with the execution ("Yippee!"), but you can't fault Lucas' narrative design, smarts - catch the subtle and not-so-subtle foreshadowings to Luke - or scope.
 Watching Anakin become Vader as Palpatine tells him Padme is dead may not have been the prequel experience you expected or wanted, but it is a moment of broken humanity rare in any blockbuster.

 Most of the Star Wars saga is for kids - the droids, the Ewoks and chittering critters of all shapes and sizes.
 But now and again a character appears who's just for the grown-ups.
 In A New Hope, it's Alec Guinness, lending his bottomless gravitas to a silly space story.
 In The Empire Strikes Back, it's Lando Calrissian, all snake-oil-salesman charm and snake hips, bringing sex into a series generally accused of having about as much genitalia as Action Man.

-But Lando's another Han - his brother from another planet if you will - and shares his characteristics exactly, down to his taste in women.
+The reason for this character’s success can be attributed to his similarity to Han Solo.
+Lando is his brother from another planet, if you will, and shares his characteristics exactly, down to his taste in women.
 Lando's a little more mature, perhaps, a little more confident, but it's no wonder that it's Han who best sums him up: "He's a card player, gambler, scoundrel.
 You'll like him."

 Forget Vader - Senator/Chancellor/Emperor Palpatine is the true villain of the saga.
 It is he who meticulously plans the events that allow a humble Senator from Naboo to become first Supreme Chancellor of the known universe and, ultimately, unimpeachable Emperor.